Ozon3Org/Ozon3/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
 Search for your question in issues and see if it's already been answered.
+Also check out the discussions tab to see if we've chatted about it before.
+Post it there if it's an idea, or in issues if there's a change to be made.

 ## What should I know before I get started?